jasonaaronwilson/c-armyknife-lib/src-doc/test.md

 expressions to `test_fail` if those are likely to fail.
 Instead run the test in a debugger and set a break-point on `test_fail_and_exit`.

+## @function test_fail_and_exit

+Set a break-point here to debug a test but normally you will use the macro `test_fail` since it is much more convenient.